 • Traditional Voice requirement lines

 So why is this all important?
 First, if there is analog copper in buildings over 5 years old (some literally might be 40+ years old) that is risky business.
 These lines do corrode over time, they have interference (how many screws/nails have gone through the drywall in office fit-ups with new tenants?).
 More risky is you do not know the lines are having issues or are completely down until a phone line is picked up.
 Have you ever been stuck in an elevator when the phone does not work?
-It’s not often but does happen.
+It’s not often but it does happen.
 This issue is due to the fact there is no way to monitor a downed analog copper telephone line, unlike a POTS replacement service.

 Additionally, other components you must consider with POTS Replacement and its importance: